The Daily Walk with Love

 philosophically and in terms of religious thought

-The Daily Walk with Love, November 13, 2017, updated version, by Paul Evans, video is James Lovelock – Climate change on the living Earth, a proceeding of the Royal Society in late July, 2017 — 1:05:28.
+The Daily Walk with Love, January 14, 2018, updated version, by Paul Evans, video is James Lovelock – Climate change on the living Earth, a proceeding of the Royal Society in late July, 2017 — 1:05:28.
 James Lovelock is one of the two authors of an increasingly well-known proposal now known as “earth system science” otherwise originally known as “The Gaia Hypothesis” (summary on Wikipedia).
 What I am presenting are some more religious and philosophical ideas concerning the whole concept of life on Earth, or even in the universe.
-Featured photograph courtesy of 7 Themes Wallpapers.
-The weekly Bible verses at the Overton Community Church I used to attend are Psalms 13:1-3 (KJV).
+Featured photograph I think my be courtesy of National Geographic.
+The weekly Bible verses at the Overton Community Church I used to attend at the time of first publication are Psalms 13:1-3 (KJV).
 I have always found this church’s verses to be very timely and applicable in my own life.

 I have theorized on this site a lot about comparative religion.
 I have spoken about Logos, Revelation and my thoughts about the real meaning of it, the Yin-yang, the Gaia Hypothesis and much more, and really this has been much more a personal exploration than it has meant to be any “definitive” sort of truth.
 I hope you all realize that.
 I believe that the real “secret” of exactly “of what” God is, who he is, in terms of a factual reality, was not meant to be understood fully by mortal man, despite attempts such as the Bible to “define” Him.
 But I do see Life as especially sacred, see the Earth in terms of a living system (or “ecosphere”) we must regard with reverence.
 I see Life in the universe as “cells in the mind of the universal God,” which to me makes sense in terms of the pre-socratic ancient Greek concept Logos, whose sole value is caring.
 That’s what make sense to me, from a 38 year study of comparative religion, to the extent God allows me any vision about this.
 Of course, different people have different ideas, and that’s OK.